Question 1. What are the difficulties that you would face in classification of animals, if common fundamental features are not taken into account?

-Answer: In parasitic platyhelminthes hooks and suckers are present.
-Suckers help the parasite in sucking the blood from the host.
+Answer: Hooks and suckers are present in parasitic platyhelminthes.
+Suckers facilitate the sucking of blood from the host.

 Question 7.
 What are the reasons that you can think of for the arthropods to constitute the largest group of the animal kingdom?